Constraints imposed by the partial wave amplitudes on the decays of $J=1,2$ mesons: Deriving the PWA s PWAs

+In this section, we derive the PWAs for three decay processes {\it viz.,} $a_1(1260)\to \rho\pi$, $\pi_2(1670)\to f_2(1270)\pi$, and $\pi_2(1670)\to\rho\pi$.
+In principle, the following discussions can be extended to the decays of all the members of the corresponding nonets.
+The general results derived for the decay of the $a_1(1260)$ can also be extended to the decays of the $b_1(1235)$ meson.

-\subsection{The $a_1(1260)\to\rho\pi$ decay}
+\subsection{The \texorpdfstring{$a_1(1260)\to\rho\pi$}{} decay}

-The decay of the $a_1(1260)$ to $\rho\pi$ can be represented by the Lagrangian,
+The decay of the $a_1(1260)$ to $\rho\pi$ can be represented by the Lagrangian

-where, $g_0$ and $g_1$ are the coupling constants, and $\mathfrak{a}_{1,\mu\nu}=\partial_\mu a_{1,\nu}-\partial_\nu a_{1,\mu}$ and $\uprho^{\mu\nu}=\partial^\mu \rho^{\nu}-\partial^\nu \rho^{\mu}$.
-The Lagrangian consists of two types of interactions\footnote{Here, and everywhere else, we use the term ``contact interactions" and ``local interactions" to refer to operators without derivatives.
-This follows from the fact that, in the absence of derivatives, the interaction potential (in the co-ordinate space) derived from the Lagrangian will be a delta function potential.
-Conversely, the operators that contain derivatives lead to interaction potentials that are dependent on the distance of separation between the interacting states ({\it e.g.,} Yukawa potential, Coulomb potential, etc).
-Such interactions are called ``derivative interactions" or ``non-local interactions".}: local (contact) interactions and non-local (derivative) interactions.
+where $g_c^A$ and $g_d^A$ are the coupling constants, and $\mathfrak{a}_{1,\mu\nu}=\partial_\mu a_{1,\nu}-\partial_\nu a_{1,\mu}$ ,$\uprho^{\mu\nu}=\partial^\mu \rho^{\nu}-\partial^\nu \rho^{\mu}$ and $\langle~\rangle$ represents trace over the isospin.
+The Lagrangian consists of two types of interactions\footnote{Here, and in the following, we use the term ``contact interactions" or ``local interactions" to refer to operators without derivatives.
+Conversely, we call ``derivative interactions" or ``nonlocal interactions" for the other terms.}: local (contact) interactions and nonlocal (derivative) interactions.
 As we discuss in a while, the local interactions are sufficient to reproduce the $D/S-$ratio of the $a_1(1260)\to\rho\pi$ decay.
-We anyway write the full amplitude (including both the interactions) as,
+We write down the full amplitude (including both interactions) as